MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/Publish-AzureRmVMDscConfiguration.md

 ```

 ## DESCRIPTION
-The **Publish-AzureRmVMDscConfiguration** cmdlet uploads a Desired State Configuration (DSC) script to azure_2 blob storage, which later can be applied to azure_2 virtual machines using the Set-AzureRmVMDscExtension cmdlet.
+The **Publish-AzureRmVMDscConfiguration** cmdlet uploads a Desired State Configuration (DSC) script to Azure blob storage, which later can be applied to Azure virtual machines using the Set-AzureRmVMDscExtension cmdlet.

 ## EXAMPLES